adambard/learnxinyminutes-docs/julia.html.markdown

 ## Further Reading

-You can get a lot more detail from [The Julia Manual](http://docs.julialang.org/en/latest/#Manual-1)
+You can get a lot more detail from the [Julia Documentation](https://docs.julialang.org/)

 The best place to get help with Julia is the (very friendly) [Discourse forum](https://discourse.julialang.org/).